dman926/nx-python-pdm/README.md

     - setuptools
     - flot
     - hatchling
-  - ~~separateE2eProject: Scaffold the E2E configuration in a separate project.
-Defaults to `true`.~~ _In progress_
   - e2eTestRunner: The tool to use for running E2E tests.
-    - _In progress.
-This technically works for having a runner and target added to the project directly, but it is untested and needs a flag and a generator to be added to create it as a separate E2E project.
-Also the generator will not create the e2e target if you pick robotframework, but it will install it._
     - cypress
     - robotframework
   - linter: The tool to use for running lint checks.